Fair Division in a Variable Setting: PSPACE -completeness of EF1-Restoration

 The valuation of agent $n+1$, where $X_{n+1} = \set{r_1,r_2}$ in $X$, is defined below.

 We define the valuation of agent $n+2$ as follows, who holds the bundle $X_{n+2} = \set{r_3,r_4}$ in $X$.

 \end{itemize}

 Note that the valuations are listed above explicitly for a polynomial number of sets.
-We extend the valuations to other non-listed subsets monotonically.
+We extend the valuations to other unlisted subsets monotonically, i.e., every superset of a $1$-valued bundle has a value $1$ and every subset of a $0$-valued bundle has a value $0$.
 Clearly, this instance of $\efconn$ can be constructed in polynomial time.

-{\em Properties of $X$: }Note that in the initial allocation $X$, agent $0$ has $\ef1$-envy towards all the agents $i \in [n]$ for whom $b_i\neq b_{\pi(i)}$.
-Agent $0$ is the unhappy agent in all of the near-$\ef1$ allocations in our instance.
-Observe that the initial allocation $X$ is near-$\ef1$, as no agent apart from agent $0$ has $\ef1$-envy towards any other agent.
-The goal is to perform a sequence of operations i.e. valid transfers or exchanges, and finally reach some $\ef1$ allocation.
+{\em Properties of $X$: }Note that in the initial allocation $X$, agent $0$ has $\mathsf{EF1}$-envy towards all the agents $i \in [n]$ for whom $b_i\neq b_{\pi(i)}$.
+Agent $0$ is the unhappy agent in all of the near-$\mathsf{EF1}$ allocations in our instance.
+Observe that the initial allocation $X$ is near-$\mathsf{EF1}$, as no agent apart from agent $0$ has $\mathsf{EF1}$-envy towards any other agent.
+The goal is to perform a sequence of operations, i.e., valid transfers or exchanges, and finally reach some $\mathsf{EF1}$ allocation.